shyamji12/hotel-api-sdk-php/README.md

 Using Composer Dependency Manager with PHPStorm: http://blog.jetbrains.com/webide/2013/03/composer-support-in-phpstorm/

+Important!!!
 This version is in dev-master@dev version and you need install with:

 ```bash
 composer require "hotelbeds/hotel-api-sdk-php:dev-master@dev"